-Ian Anderson, our Rolex accredited watchmaker, is a member of the British Horological Institute with 35 years' experience.
+Ian Anderson, our Rolex accredited watchmaker, is a member of the British Horological Institute with over 35 years' experience.
 Ian is accredited by many of the major luxury watch houses including Rolex, Patek Philippe, Cartier and TAG Heuer.
-Ian has trained in Switzerland directly with Patek Philippe and Rolex, undertaking accreditations every 3 years to ensure the upkeep of the essential brand standards that allow Laings to host one of only two Rolex authorised workshops in Glasgow.
+Having trained in Switzerland, directly with Patek Philippe and Rolex, he undertakes accreditations every three years to ensure the upkeep of the essential brand standards that allow Laings to host one of only two Rolex authorised workshops in Glasgow.
 Ian personally completes the majority of our repairs and services from start to finish in our Glasgow Workshop to ensure that your timepiece is serviced to the highest possible standard.

-While it may seem like a simple battery replacement or service, we can re-assure you that it is a complex and time-consuming process which is why its is so important to have your timpiece taken care by a trustworthy, qualified team.
+While it may seem like a simple battery replacement or service, due to the incredible mechanisms that are hidden within every watch case it is a complex and time-consuming process, which is why it is so important to have your timepiece taken care of by a trustworthy, qualified team.

 Our in-house watchmakers will replace your battery and re-seal your watch, following 5 steps: